ahmadezzat472/first-year-page/README.md

 # first-year-page
-web page (solution of sheets of pl and css
+web page (solution of sheets of pl and cs)